 Americans spend over three hours a day on social networking sites and over a quarter of the total time we're online is spent on sites like Twitter and Facebook.
 Add to that the fact that 65 percent of the time spent on social networks happens on mobile devices, and you can see why advertising networks have tried so hard to tap into this audience.

 There was a problem, though: people aren't interested in buying products or services when they're looking at pictures of cats on social media.
 Previously Twitter ad targeting was pretty broad, limited by user demographics like gender, age, location, and who they’re following.

 And that was Twitter's challenge.
 It needed to get more granular and specific, for advertisers to truly let brands connect with consumers with the right message, at the right time.

 How Twitter's Tailored Audiences Works

 Tailored Audiences is a tool worth trying out.
 Twitter is working with a number of ad network partners, who hold the keys to the user tracking data needed to make retargeting work.
-Now, you can use Promoted Tweets and Promoted Accounts to target people who visit your site, search for information about your brand, purchase from your company, click on a tweet, and more.
+Now, you can use Promoted Tweets and Promoted Accounts to target people who visited your site, searched for information about your brand, recently purchased from your company, clicked on a previous tweet, and more.

 Here's how to get started: